ScriptSlayer0/File-discover/README.md

 ```
 Some more usage info:
 ```
-usage: disc.py [-h] [-p] [-ext]
+usage: discover.py [-h] [-p] [-ext]

 Store all inputs in a single list.

 options:
-  -h, --help Show this help message and exit
+-h, --help            Show this help message and exit -ext, --extension      The extensions you want to search for, separated by a space -f, --forced           Force search
-  -ext, --extension The extensions you want to search for, separated by a space -p, --path Search all directories in path too?
+-p, --path             Search all directories in path too?
 -t, --time             Show the time taken to scan all directories -d, --disk             Scan all hard disks
 ```

 ## License